 Watercolor-style illustration of parents and children gathered in a museum, admiring a framed child’s drawing of a family and house.

-Understanding the Developmental Stages of Children's Drawing
+Understanding the Stages of Childhood Drawing

 Infographic showing stages of children’s drawing development from scribbles to preschool sketches, represented with potted plants growing step by step.